jrwinget/website/content/resources/leaRn.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
+linktitle = "LeaRn"
 [menu.resources]
-  name = "(R)esources"
+  parent = "Resources"
   weight = 2
 +++

-Click [here](https://gitlab.com/jrwinget/leaRning-ResouRces) to check out my leaRning ResouRces repo for some of the summaries/notes/snippets of R code I've found particularly useful.
+Click [here](https://gitlab.com/jrwinget/LeaRning-ResouRces) to view my LeaRning ResouRces repo, where I host some of the summaries/notes/snippets of R code I've found particularly useful.
 It also contains bookmarks of helpful blog posts and tutorials.